mildred/sqlemail.nim/README.md

 - [x] Basic display of group
 - [x] Basic posting articles to a group
 - [ ] Ability to join groups by their guid (join buttons in group page)
+- [ ] Ability to add user on private groups by existing members
 - [x] Basic display of articles in a group
 - [ ] Controls to allow group members to vote for an article in a group
 - [ ] Ensure a user can only vote once per article